sajjadh47/woo-cart-additional-fee/README.md

 Go to Plugins > Add New.

-1. Type in the name "WooCommerce Cart Additional Fee" in Search Plugins box
+1. Type in the name "Cart Additional Fee for WooCommerce" in Search Plugins box
-2. Find the "WooCommerce Cart Additional Fee" Plugin to install.
+2. Find the "Cart Additional Fee for WooCommerce" Plugin to install.
 3. Click Install Now to begin the plugin installation.
 4. The resulting installation screen will list the installation as successful or note any problems during the install.
 If successful, click Activate Plugin to activate it, or Return to Plugin Installer for further actions.